Handling missing tags in OSM data pipelines Jump to heading

 cleaned = SURFACE_CLEAN_PATTERN.sub("", str(val).lower())

-alias_map = {"asphalt": "asphalt", "bitumen": "asphalt", "paved": "asphalt",
+"asphalt": "asphalt", "bitumen": "asphalt", "paved": "asphalt",

-"gravel": "gravel", "unpaved": "unpaved", "dirt": "unpaved"}
+"gravel": "gravel", "unpaved": "unpaved", "dirt": "unpaved",

-return alias_map.get(cleaned, cleaned)
+return alias_map.get(cleaned, cleaned) or None

 Graph Conversion & Cross-Region Harmonization Jump to heading

-Missing tags critically impact osmnx==1.9.4 graph construction.
-When oneway or lanes are absent, routing engines default to bidirectional traversal, inflating travel-time estimates.
-Cross-region harmonization requires explicit regional override tables before graph conversion:
+Missing tags critically impact osmnx graph construction.
+When oneway or lanes are absent, routing engines default to bidirectional traversal.
+Cross-region harmonization requires explicit regional override tables before graph conversion.
+OSMnx’s add_edge_speeds handles speed defaults using built-in lookup tables keyed by highway class:

 def apply_regional_defaults(gdf: gpd.GeoDataFrame, region_code: str) -> gpd.GeoDataFrame: